 Old grout may need cleaning with a wax stripper or heavy-duty cleaner plus a grout brush.
 Use a bleaching cleanser on tough spots.
 Once the grout is as clean as you can get it, rinse it well.
 When it's thoroughly dry, apply a coat of masonry sealer so that it doesn't absorb dirt in the future.

-Clean colored grout with a heavy-duty cleaner and a grout brush, but don’t use bleach because this may remove the color from the grout.
-Be sure never to use a bleaching solution on colored grout.
-A masonry sealer can be applied to clean, colored grout to ward off future stains.
+Clean coloured grout with a heavy-duty cleaner and a grout brush, but don't use bleach because this may remove the colour from the grout.
+Be sure never to use a bleaching solution on coloured grout.
+A masonry sealer can be applied to clean, coloured grout to ward off future stains.

 Wipe down mini-blinds with a damp fabric softener sheet.
 This eliminates the static that causes dust to stick.
 The same trick works for TV and monitor screens.

 Regular vacuuming or sweeping is the best way to maintain the finish.
 Then damp mop with plain water or add just a drop of liquid dish soap.
 If the floor has some tough spots to clean, use a white, nylon-backed scrub sponge.
 This will keep soil from wearing away the surface.
 However, if time and traffic eventually dull the glossy top layer, you may want to add a floor finish or wax to restore the shine.
 Choose any good commercial floor polish or try a self-polishing, metal-interlock floor finish available from a janitorial supply.
 High-traffic areas may need finish applied more often than the rest of the floor.
 It's a good idea to keep doormats at all the entrances to your home, as they will catch much of the dirt that could eventually damage your floors.